Ensembl/ensembl-website-help-and-docs/README.md

 ```

 Notice how:
-- the Caution block is written in Markdown (and formatted as a blockquote) and is placed inside a `div` that has a specific CSS class
+- the Caution block is written in Markdown and formatted as a blockquote (using the leading angle bracket)
-- there is an empty line between the `div` and the Caution block (this is required if you want to continue writing Markdown inside html)
+- it is placed inside a `div` that has a CSS class (notice an empty line between the `div` and the Caution block — this is required if you want to continue writing Markdown inside html)
+- there is a `style` block defining CSS rules for the used class
 - there is an iframe code linking to a youtube video

 # How to publish content